eabald/why-everyone-should-make-chat-app/notes.md

 2. By default there are three rooms created.
 Hello, nodejs and typescript.
 Users can freely switch between them.
 3. Also users can create new rooms.
 This process also happens via web socket, and new rooms are stored in database.
 And of course rooms names have to be unique.
 4. Additionally users can message images.
 They are sent via http, stored in MinIO Object Storage and new message with them is created and send back via websocket.
 5. As I said before, Emojis are the crucial element of each chat app.
 It can't work without them.
 I our case they can be added in two ways.
-First of all there's a picker, component taken from emoji-mart library.
+First of all there's a picker component taken from emoji-mart library.
 Another way is using emoji short codes which are filtered by emojify method from node-emoji library.
 6. By typing special commands instead of message user is able to invoke bot response.
 Two commands are available, first one /Weather followed by place name returns information about temperature in requested place as a response.
 Another one, /Meme returns random meme form reddit.
 7. All the messages and images are stored and persistent but to avoid issues with storage of both of them they are persisted only for one hour.
 On the backend there are couple of scheduled tasks running every minute and deleting messages and images older than 1 hour.
 It uses Nest.js schedule module.
 8. Also users can communicate using direct messages.
 This kind of messages works like private rooms with only two users.
-All the functionalities available in public rooms are also available in direct messages - messages persistence, images, emoji.
+All the functionalities available in public rooms are also available in direct messages - persistence, images, emoji.

 ## 6. Is it the best?